 Should you call human resources or handle the issue yourself?
 Experts weigh in.

-When a group of people with different egos, ambitions, and personal problems are working in close proximity, there’s bound to be conflict.
-And in this era of #MeToo and revelations about toxic work environments, employees are looking for answers.
-But who do you ask?
+When a group of people with different personalities, backgrounds, ambitions, and personal problems are working in close proximity day in and day out, there’s bound to be conflict.
+It could be as small as an awkward coworker interaction or as all-consuming as a generally toxic work environment.
+Whatever the issue, you might be wondering who to turn to for answers or guidance.
+Should you deal with it yourself?
 Does your boss have your back?
-What about human resources?
-Here, experts and insiders share what to do and who to trust when the thorniest work situations happen to you.
+Would asking human resources be an overreaction?
+Here, experts and insiders share what to do and who to trust when the trickiest work situations happen to you.

-As a manager, you are responsible for defusing tension when conflicts arise.
-If the disagreement does not involve harassment, illness, disability, or discrimination, try to mitigate the problem yourself.
+As a manager, you're responsible for defusing tension when conflicts arise.
+If the disagreement doesn't involve harassment, illness, disability, or discrimination, try to mitigate the problem yourself.
 Otherwise someone in HR can coach you on how to take care of the situation.

-Startups, nonprofits, and small organizations don’t always have one.
+Startups, nonprofits, and small organizations don’t always have a human resources staff.
 But this doesn’t mean you’re not legally protected; you may just have to do some legwork.
 These resources will help.

 Go Through Your HR Benefit Site

 Startups often use services like TriNet or Zenefits to manage payroll, benefits, and other policies.
 Begin with their resources or representatives.

 Find good representation through the National Employment Lawyers Association, the American Bar Association, or personal referrals.

 “Those about workplace issues are great sources,” says Keady.
 Try HR Happy Hour, Safe for Work, and The Employment Law & HR Podcast.

 “A company with fewer than 100 employees may not have an HR person, but usually someone on staff, like a CFO or CEO, knows policies,” Gefsky says.